 sqrt("[email protected]"^2) in the QGIS Raster Calculator.

-#2 Updated by Adriaan van Natijne 7 months ago
+#2 Updated by Adriaan van Natijne over 3 years ago

 Alessandro Pasotti wrote:

 That said, it is important for us to know if the issue was found with that option on or off because the code paths are different.